Winter Paralympics: Neil Simpson admits winning landmark gold with brother was ‘very special’

 Scotland’s Simpson brothers finished nearly half a second clear of the field to top the podium on their Paralympic debut, with 19-year-old Neil becoming the first British male athlete to win a Winter Paralympic gold.

-Menna Fitzpatrick followed up the Simpsons’ triumph, claiming silver in the women’s super-G vision-impaired to become Britain’s most successful Winter Paralympian with five medals.
+Menna Fitzpatrick followed up the Simpsons’s triumph, claiming silver in the women’s super-G vision-impaired to become Britain’s most successful Winter Paralympian with five medals.

-Neil Simpson admitted his shock at winning Beijing 2022 gold before explaining the importance of straight-talking with Andrew.
+Neil Simpson admitted his shock at winning Beijing 2022 gold before explaining the importance of straight-talking with Andrew, 21.

 Asked about sharing the winning moment with his brother, Neil Simpson said: “It’s very special, we’ve been skiing together for quite a while, and growing up together, it just makes it really special.